SS-IL: Separated Softmax for Incremental Learning: Main Method

-{\textit{(3) Task-wise KD:} } With the SS layer, we can easily see that it is natural to use TKD (\ref{eq:TKD_loss}), which also uses the separated softmax for each task, for the knowledge distillation.
-That is, in TKD, since the soft targets, $\{\bm p_s^\tau(\bm x, \bm \theta))\}_{s=1}^{t-1}$, are computed only within each task, TKD will not get affected by the task-wise bias that may present in the old model $\bm\theta_{t-1}$, as opposed to the GKD shown in Section \ref{subsec:gkd}.
+{\textit{(2) Task-wise KD:} } In order to prevent preserving the bias present in GKD, we revisit the Task-wise distillation (TKD), used in LwF \cite{(LwF)LiHoiem16}.
+With the similar intuition as SS layer, we can easily see that it is natural to use TKD (\ref{eq:TKD_loss}), which also uses the Separated-Softmax for each task, for the knowledge distillation.
+That is, in TKD, since the soft targets, $\{\bm p_s^\tau(\bm x, \bm \theta))\}_{s=1}^{t-1}$, are computed only within each task, TKD will not get affected by the task-wise bias that may remain in the old model $\bm\theta_{t-1}$, as opposed to the GKD shown in Section \ref{subsec:gkd}.
 Hence, we can expect that TKD is particularly well-suited for the SS layer, which will be shown in our experimental results.

+\textit{Remark on the implementation detail: } When random mini-batches from $\mathcal{D}_t\cup \mathcal{M}$ are naively used for the SGD updates of the model, it can also worsen the class ratio in a mini-batch towards the new classes.
+Such imbalance in mini-batches is expected to downplay the updates of the model for the old classes in our SS layer, since the gradient from the first part of (\ref{eq:ss}) will be generated scarcely.
+Therefore, we additionally implement Experience Replay (ER) \cite{(ER)Chaudhry2019} technique that preserves the ratio of classes from old and new in a mini-batch to assure the minimum ratio of samples from $\mathcal{M}$.
+We empirically found that using ER gives more balanced prediction for SS-IL.
+Detailed analyses on using ER are in the Supplementary Materials.

 \textbf{Final loss function for SS-IL: } By combining $\mathcal{L}_{\text{CE-SS},t}$ in (\ref{eq:ss}) and $\mathcal{L}_{\text{TKD},t}$ in (\ref{eq:TKD_loss}), the overall loss for SS-IL becomes: